 There are basically two ways to celebrate your child’s birthday in Moscow.

 The first is about impressing the guests, basically a networking event for ambitious parents.
-At these parties a restaurant might be closed and every child can make their own pizza in a giant kitchen assisted by sous-chefs and clowns.
+At these parties a restaurant might close and every child makes their own pizza in a giant kitchen with sous-chefs and clowns.

 These events are freakishly expensive and are over as quickly as they start, lasting maybe two hours.
 It’s all about showing off some designer labels and talking business rather than creating memories.
-I have been to these parties with my daughter, and we are left feeling empty, sad, and hungry.
+I go to these parties with my daughter.
+We always leave feeling empty, sad, and hungry.